AdelitaMartinez/AdelitaMartinez/README.md

 ###

-<h2 align="center">Hello World! 👋 My name is Adelita and I'm a Software Developer from New Mexico</h2>
+<h2 align="center">Hello World! 👋 My name is Adelita and I'm a FullStack Developer from New Mexico</h2>

 ###